jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_user/computers.rst

       * `StartTech pex1394a2v2
         <https://www.startech.com/en-us/cards-adapters/pex1394a2v2>`_

-  * You can also check the following document but it's a bit old and
+  * You can also check the following document, but it's a bit old and
     outdated:
     http://support.presonus.com/hc/en-us/article_attachments/203654243/Compatible_Hardware_List_7-12.pdf.
 Any
     card from the compatible list should work.